CUH Logo

 You should not use any sharp objects around the line.

-The end of the line must be thoroughly cleaned with an antiseptic (chlorhexidine) wipe before it is used, and the bungs should be changed at least weekly.
+The end of the line must be thoroughly cleaned with an antiseptic (chlorhexidine) wipe before it is used, and the bungs should be changed at least weekly during the dressing change by your nursing team.
 Anyone using your line should be trained and should be using a special technique called an ‘aseptic non-touch technique.’
 They should not be using a syringe smaller than a 10 mL syringe.
 Each lumen of your line needs flushing after use to prevent it from becoming blocked.

 If you have clamps on your line, ensure they are closed after each use.

-Dressing changes, line changes and bung changes are a sterile procedure.
-If you experience a cold and shivery feeling during or after your line flush then please report it to your team.
+Dressing changes, line flushes and bung changes are a sterile procedure.
+If you experience a cold and shivery feeling during or after your line flush then please report it to your treating team.

 Will it be painful afterwards?